kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 </head>
 ```

-You can reload the browser now (If it takes few more seconds donot bother).
+You can reload the browser now.

+> **Note:** If your page took few more minutes while loading??
+DONOT PANIC.
+This is because JSX needs to be compiled to javascript.

 But oops things still donot work.

 You know why??
 This is because babel needs to be told what script it should compile.

-To do this, an attribute needs to be added to our script.
+To inform Babel what scripts it should compile specifically, an attribute, **type="text/babel"**, needs to be added to our script.

 ```javascript
 ...